 A very positive and successful move to get hens out of cages was the development of the RSPCA Approved Farming Scheme.
 Egg producers who meet the RSPCA Standards for layer hens can use the RSPCA logo on the pack to show that the hens producing these eggs have been raised in a well-managed, higher welfare system that provides for the behavioural and physiological needs of the hen.
 Hens raised to the Standards are provided with an environment that enables them to display important behaviours such as nesting, perching, dust bathing, wing flapping, foraging and scratching.
 Battery cages do not allow hens to perform these behaviours.

 The Scheme is a win all-round as the public can make an ethical choice to buy welfare-friendly eggs, and producers can see it makes economic sense to move towards higher welfare production systems that cater for hen welfare.

 To learn more about the RSPCA Approved Farming Scheme or view our standards for layer hens visit our website.

-To find out where you can purchase RSPCA Approved eggs, visit Choose Wisely.
+To find out where you can purchase RSPCA Approved eggs, visit the RSPCA Approved Farming Scheme website.